Radek Černý: Queens Park Rangers

 On 4 May 2008, Černý told Sky Sports News that he would be joining QPR of the Championship at the end of the season because of the lack of first team action at Spurs.
 The transfer was confirmed on 13 May.
 He made his debut in the QPR 2–1 victory over Barnsley at Loftus Road.
 After some uncertain displays at the start of the year, a string of fine performances enabled Černý to establish himself as the R's first-choice goalkeeper.
 He was left out of the 2012–13 QPR Premier League squad, losing out to fellow goalkeepers, Júlio César, Robert Green and Brian Murphy.

 Return to Slavia Prague

 Radek Černý spent the 2013–14 season at Slavia Prague before ending his professional career in 2014.

 International career

-Černý has represented the Czech Republic at youth level, earning 11 caps for the Czech under-21s.
-He has also represented them at full international level with three caps for the senior Czech Republic, during his time at Slavia Prague.
+Černý has represented the Czech Republic at youth level, earning 11 caps for the Czech Republic Under-21.
+He has also represented the Czech senior squad three times during his time at Slavia Prague.